Exploring Funding Options for Small Businesses Facing Tariff Increases

 Crowdfunding

 Crowdfunding has emerged as a popular alternative financing option for small businesses.
-Platforms like Kickstarter allow businesses to raise funds from a large pool of small investors.
-In 2023, crowdfunding raised $1.2 billion for small businesses, with trade-affected ventures comprising 8%.
+Platforms like Kickstarter allow businesses to raise funds from a large pool of small investors. in 2026, crowdfunding raised $1.2 billion for small businesses, with trade-affected ventures comprising 8%.
 This approach not only provides funding but also helps validate business ideas and build a community of supporters.

 Peer-to-Peer Lending